Two-phase Modeling of Fluid Injection Inside Subcutaneous Layer of Skin: Introduction

 \section{Introduction}

 Drug injection is a popular and efficient way to deliver a drug into biological tissues in order to get more appropriate results.
-Among the several injection techniques, subcutaneous (SC) injection is a useful as well as highly effective corresponding to the medication of insulin, morphine, diacetylmorphine, goserelin, etc. inside fatty subcutaneous tissue immediately below the dermis layer \citep{kim2017effective}.
-SC injection becomes advantageous for possible self-administration to the patients who need certain medicine on a regular basis \citep{ogston2014subcutaneous}.
+Among the several injection techniques, subcutaneous injection (SCI) is a useful as well as highly effective corresponding to the medication of insulin, morphine, epinephrine, hydromorphone, diacetylmorphine, goserelin, metoclopramide, heparin, fertility drugs etc. inside fatty subcutaneous tissue immediately below the dermis layer (DL) \citep{kim2017effective}.
+SCI becomes advantageous for possible self-administration for the patients who need particular medicine regularly \citep{ogston2014subcutaneous}.
 Also, this technique becomes an alternative way of drug intake that results in better drug mobility for patients with poor venous access \citep{dychter2012subcutaneous,shapiro2013use}.
-In the context of safety and efficacy, the SC injection is better than any other techniques such as intravenous or intramuscular injection \citep{allen2013ansel,prettyman2005subcutaneous}.
-A survey done by \citet{stoner2015intravenous} suggests that the SC route is preferable to the patients as compared to the intravenous route.
-For those patients who need multiple daily doses of one or more drug(s), SC injection provides a wider range of alternative sites of injection than intramuscular injection \citep{haller2007converting}.\\
+In the context of safety and efficacy, the SCI is better than any other technique, such as intravenous or intramuscular injection \citep{allen2013ansel,prettyman2005subcutaneous}.
+A survey done by \citet{stoner2015intravenous} suggests that the subcutaneous route is preferable to the patients as compared to the intravenous route.
+For those patients who need multiple daily doses of one or more drug(s), SCI provides a broader range of alternative sites of injection than intramuscular injection \citep{haller2007converting}.\\

-In order to understand the detailed mechanism of SC injection and mechanical response of the tissue where such injection technique is utilized, it is our primary goal to understand the composition of the tissue at the injection site.
-A SC tissue is in general a composition of adipose tissue along with extracellular fluid \citep{geerligs2008linear,comley2011deep,derler2012tribology}.
-According to \citet{shrestha2018fluid,shrestha2020imaging} skin tissue behaves as a deformable porous medium that absorbs fluid as a result of the formation of a cavity under the local expansion of tissue rather than rupturing.\\
+To understand the detailed mechanism of SCI and the corresponding mechanical response of the tissue within the area of application of injection, it is our primary goal to understand the composition of the tissue at the injection site.
+The subcutaneous layer (SCL) is in general a composition of adipose tissue along with extracellular fluid \citep{geerligs2008linear,comley2011deep,derler2012tribology}.
+According to \citet{shrestha2018fluid,shrestha2020imaging}, skin tissue behaves as a deformable porous medium that absorbs fluid as a result of the formation of a cavity under the local expansion of tissue rather than rupturing.\\